-The OpenSSH module is a software only, security level 1 cryptographic module, running on a multi-chip standalone platform.
-The module supplies cryptographic support for the SSH protocol or the Red Hat Enterprise Linux user space.
-The RPM version for the validated module is 4.3p2-36.el5_4.4.
+The OpenSSH Client module is a software only, security level 1 cryptographic module, running on a multi-chip standalone platform.
+The module supplies cryptographic support the SSH protocol for the Red Hat Enterprise Linux user space.
+The RPM version for the validated module is 4.3p2-36.el5\4.4.